wp-plugins/powerpress/readme.txt

 = 0.9.6 =
 * Released on 8/??/2009
 * Fixed a bug in the getid3 library where it would occasionally not detect the media duration.
-* For detecting mp3 duration, increased the amount of the file downloaded from 25k to 40k for users who have a lot of tags in their mp3 files.
+* Detecting mp3 duration change, increased the amount of the file downloaded from 25k to 40k for users who have a lot of tags in their mp3 files.
 * Added note when in simple mode if there are advanced mode settings that take precedence.
 * Added option to Episode Entry Box Custom Mode to select Explicit setting on a per episode basis.
 * Added option to auto add podcast episode when media link found within blog post (default is off)